 Training - What We Are Doing

-While Penn State police officers currently receive ongoing mandatory and specialized training throughout their careers as mentioned here.
+Penn State police officer currently receive ongoing mandatory and specialized training throughout their careers as mentioned here.
 We will always remain committed to enhancing and improving our training efforts.

 Some of those ongoing efforts include:

-All police officers, security, and other staff, including lead administrators within the department, are enrolled in the PoliceOne Academy, which allows for mandatory monthly online trainings in a wide array of subjects.
+All police officers, security, and other staff, including lead administrators within the department, are enrolled in the Power DMS system (and previously in PoliceOne Academy), which allows for mandatory monthly online trainings on a wide array of subjects.

 Initially, prioritized training consists of accreditation and high-risk training topics, such as: